Burglary Charges in Philadelphia

 You will probably be held in jail overnight.
 At this stage, do not discuss what happened with the police or claim your innocence.

-If the police question you, tell them you want a lawyer and politely refuse to answer their questions.
+If the police question you, tell them you want a burglary lawyer in Philadelphia and politely refuse to answer their questions.

 • Much of what your lawyer can do to help you will depend on the exact circumstances of your case.